 (4) A prohibition order has effect subject to such terms or conditions as the Director thinks fit and specifies in the order.

-[Section 152E inserted by No. 73 of 2006 s.
+[Section 152E inserted: No. 73 of 2006 s.
 97.]

 152F.
 Term of prohibition orders

 (1) The Director is to specify in a prohibition order the term for which the prohibition order remains in force.